MarosMacko/CarbonFootprintCalculator/README.md

 # How can I offset my carbon footprint?

-[https://trees.org](https://trees.org) is the site to go, if you ask me.
+- [https://trees.org](https://trees.org) is the site to go, if you ask me.
 But that is up to you.
 Be responsible for your footprint on the planet!
+- How often to donate you ask?
+It takes few years for the tree to grow up to full potential, but then it "works" for you for around 40 years.
+This is continuous, so while you consume the same amount of energy every year, the tree manages to take care of that same amount - as calculated.

 # Sources